 TPLO surgery is designed to change the biomechanics of your dog’s knee so that even without the CCL, the joint remains stable and functional.
 This approach minimizes the risk of future joint damage, helps slow the progression of arthritis, and significantly improves your dog’s long-term comfort and mobility.

-TPLO Prognosis
+TPLO Prognosis for Dogs

 Is TPLO Right for Your Dog?